 - Inventory mix was always a problem at Sweetheart Cup.
 When setting schedules weeks in advance, the odds were high that conditions may have changed by the time production occurs.
 But after HFS, differentiation did not occur until you were just days away from the demand signal and the number of wrong decisions was greatly reduced.
 We got the most out of our aggregate inventory.

 - Schedule changes were almost nonexistent.
 Because the schedule was set so close to the demand signal, there was rarely time for things to change.
 Thus, the time lost documenting and communicating such changes was regained.
 Planners had more time to focus on the right issues.

 - Customer service levels soared.
 Make to stock items in need could be run well before safety stock levels were consumed.
 Make to order items could be inserted into the detail schedule and run in a few days.

-George is one of the Founders of High Flexibility Scheduling and was it’s first practitioner as a distinct body of knowledge.
-Prior to his current position at Wedgewood Pharmacy, a compounding facility, he has served as a Supply Chain Consultant for Manugistics (now JDA), and has managed Demand and Supply Planning Teams at Sweetheart Cup Company and Campbell’s Soup Company.
+He is one of the Founders of High Flexibility Scheduling and was it’s first practitioner as a distinct body of knowledge.
+Prior to his current position at Wedgewood Pharmacy, a compounding facility, he has served as a Supply Chain Consultant for Manugistics and has managed Demand and Supply Planning Teams at Sweetheart Cup Company and Campbell’s Soup Company.

 Known in some circles for his dry wit and deadpan delivery, George has helped dozens of supply chain management colleagues throughout his career.
 He can distill arcane planning concepts down to their essence.
 His approach is to emphasize process over software, stressing that the former can succeed without the latter, but not vice versa.